openstack/freezer/doc/source/cli/freezer-agent.rst

   :Type: string
   :Default: ``<None>``

-  Exclude files,given as a PATTERN.Ex: --exclude '*.log' will exclude any file with name ending with .log.
+  Exclude files, given as a PATTERN.Ex: --exclude '\*.log' will exclude any file with name ending with .log.
 Default no exclude

 .. oslo.config:option:: dereference_symlink